GuanceCloud/guance-docs/docs/en/management/invite-member.md

 # Invite Members

-In the current space, the Owner, Administrator and custom roles with Member Management permission are able to invite registered users of Guance to become new members of the workspace.
+In the current workspace, the Owner, Administrator and custom roles with Member Management permission are able to invite registered users of Guance to become new members of the workspace.

 ## Invitation Methods